sal55/langs/MDescr.md

     Max imported symbols       3000         (Generating EXE)
     Max exported symbols  1000/2000         (Generating DLL; check)
 ````
+### Error Reporting

+This is not great.
+When a poor error report, or even lack of detection, has caused grief, then I should really fix it.
+But too often I don't do that; once I've found the cause, I just carry on.

 ### Compilation Speed
 On my low-end PC, the mm compiler generally has a throughput of 0.5M lines per second.